pnnl/ruleset-checking-tool/docs/ruleset_functions/compare_schedules.md

 Inputs:
 - **schedule_1**: First schedule.
 - **schedule_2**: Second schedule.
-- **mask_schedule**: The schedule that defines comparison mode for all 8760 hours in a year, i.e. if hourly value is 0, schedule_1 shall be equal to schedule_2; if hourly value is 1, schedule_1 shall be equal to schedule_2 times the comparison factor; if hourly value is 2, skip comparison for that hour;
+- **mask_schedule**: The schedule that defines comparison mode for all 8760 hours in a year, i.e. if hourly value is 1, schedule_1 is evaluated to be equal to schedule_2; if hourly value is 2, schedule_1 is evaluated to be equal to schedule_2 times the comparison factor; if hourly value is 0, comparison was skipped for that particular hour (example when evaluating shut off controls, only he building closed hrs are evaluated).
 - **comparison_factor**: The target multiplier number for schedule_1 compared to schedule_2, i.e. when applicable, the hourly value in schedule_1 shall be equal to that in schedule_2 times the comparison_factor.

 Returns:
-- **compare_schedules_result_array**: An array containing the total number of hours that the function compares and the number of hours schedule_1 matches schedule_2 with the comparison_factor, i.e. [total_hours_compared, total_hours_match]
+- **compare_schedules_result_dictionary**: A dictionary containing the total number of hours that the function compares, the number of hours schedule_1 matches schedule_2 with the comparison_factor, EFLH difference for schedule_1 and schedule_2, i.e. {"TOTAL_HOURS_COMPARED": total_hours_compared, "TOTAL_HOURS_MATCH": total_hours_match, "EFLH_DIFFERENCE: EFLH_difference}

 Function Call: